 Bosque de Carlac

-So, we tested another hiking trail Ruta del Bosque de Carlac in the tiny village of Bausen.
+So, we ended up testing the hiking trail Ruta del Bosque de Carlac in the tiny village of Bausen.
 For some reason, I read on the Spanish websites that it was an easy walk.
 But in my opinion, it was not.
 My parents also gave me the looks as we walked upwards on the slippery rocks for a while.
 Essentially, Bosque de Carlac is an intermediate-level 6.5-km-long hiking trail with an elevation level of +275.
 While it is a circular trail, we have done it clockwise (unlike all of the other travelers we met on the road).

 Visiting both Bausen and Bosque de Carlac was such a unique experience: it all looked stuck in time, from the abandoned local houses to the ancient giant trees.
 This lesser-known hike is definitely making its way to my list of favorite hikes in Spain.